Every legal obligation your properties must meet. Penalties, deadlines, and exactly what needs to happen — all in one place.

 You must hold a licence (or have a pending application) before letting a property in a designated area.
 When a new scheme is introduced, councils typically give a lead-in period of a few months for landlords to apply.
 Schemes change regularly — a property that did not need a licence last year may need one now.

-The penalties mirror HMO licensing: up to £30,000 civil penalty or unlimited fine on prosecution, rent repayment orders of up to 12 months' rent, and you cannot serve a Section 21 notice while unlicensed.
+The penalties mirror HMO licensing: up to £30,000 civil penalty or unlimited fine on prosecution, rent repayment orders of up to 24 months' rent under the Renters' Rights Act, and most Section 8 possession grounds are unavailable while unlicensed.
 Councils are not required to personally notify you — they publish a notice and expect landlords to apply.

 Search your council's website for 'selective licensing' or contact their private housing team.
 Some councils maintain a public register of licensed properties.
 If you own properties across multiple council areas, check each one separately.